-Not to be confused with iced coffee, cold brew is a method that involves steeping grounds in room temperature water for at least 12 hours in order to best bring out the coffee’s natural flavors.
-The grounds are then removed from the liquid, and this intense coffee can be combined with hot water to make hot coffee, if desired.
-This process results in a crisper, less-acidic taste than the standard cup you get through more commonly used methods.
+Not to be confused with iced coffee, cold brew is a method that involves steeping grounds in room temperature water for at least 12 hours in order to bring out the coffee’s natural flavors.
+The grounds are then removed from the liquid, and this intense coffee can be combined with hot water to make hot java, if desired.
+This process results in a crisper, less acidic taste than the standard brew you get through more commonly used methods.
 The reduced acidity is particularly beneficial to those who love coffee but suffer from heartburn or an upset stomach when drinking it.

 Top 10 Coffee Maker Reviews